marcinjahn/technology-notebook/src/docs/programming/rust/basics.md

 There is a large choice of number types.
 Conversions between types are always explicit.
 We use `as` for that.

 Rust does not have constructors.
-Every time has a literal form (e.g.
+Every type has a literal form (e.g.
 `let a = Complex { re: 2.1, im: -1.4 };`).
 Many types also have a
-`new` method though (it's not a Rust keyword though, these are just normal methods).
+`new` method (it's not a Rust keyword though, these are just normal methods).

 ## Loops